graphql/graphql-spec/spec/Section 3 -- Type System.md

    may share the same name.
 3. Any fields of an Object type extension must not be already defined on the original Object type.
-4. Any directives provided must not already apply to the original Object type.
-5. Any interfaces provided must not be already implemented by the original Object type.
+4. Any interfaces provided must not be already implemented by the original Object type.
-6. The resulting extended object type must be a super-set of all interfaces it implements.
+5. The resulting extended object type must be a super-set of all interfaces it implements.